valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 title: "Virtual memory (deprecated)"
 linkTitle: "Virtual memory"
 weight: 1
-description: A description of the Redis virtual memory system that was deprecated in 2.6.
+description: A description of the Valkey virtual memory system that was deprecated in 2.6.
 This document exists for historical interest.
 aliases:
   - /topics/internals-vm
   - /topics/virtual-memory
 ---

-**Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
+**Note: this document was written by the creator of Valkey, Salvatore Sanfilippo, early in the development of Valkey (c.
 2010).
-Virtual Memory has been deprecated since Redis 2.6, so this documentation is here only for historical interest.**
+Virtual Memory has been deprecated since Valkey 2.6, so this documentation is here only for historical interest.**

-This document details the internals of the Redis Virtual Memory subsystem prior to Redis 2.6.
+This document details the internals of the Valkey Virtual Memory subsystem prior to Valkey 2.6.
 The intended audience is not the final user but programmers willing to understand or modify the Virtual Memory implementation.

 Keys vs Values: what is swapped out?
 ---

-The goal of the VM subsystem is to free memory transferring Redis Objects from memory to disk.
-This is a very generic command, but specifically, Redis transfers only objects associated with _values_.
-In order to understand better this concept we'll show, using the DEBUG command, how a key holding a value looks from the point of view of the Redis internals:
+The goal of the VM subsystem is to free memory transferring Valkey Objects from memory to disk.
+This is a very generic command, but specifically, Valkey transfers only objects associated with _values_.
+In order to understand better this concept we'll show, using the DEBUG command, how a key holding a value looks from the point of view of the Valkey internals:

-    redis> set foo bar
+    > set foo bar
     OK
-    redis> debug object foo
+    > debug object foo
     Key at:0x100101d00 refcount:1, value at:0x100101ce0 refcount:1 encoding:raw serializedlength:4

-As you can see from the above output, the Redis top level hash table maps Redis Objects (keys) to other Redis Objects (values).
-The Virtual Memory is only able to swap _values_ on disk, the objects associated to _keys_ are always taken in memory: this trade off guarantees very good lookup performances, as one of the main design goals of the Redis VM is to have performances similar to Redis with VM disabled when the part of the dataset frequently used fits in RAM.
+As you can see from the above output, the Valkey top level hash table maps Valkey Objects (keys) to other Valkey Objects (values).
+The Virtual Memory is only able to swap _values_ on disk, the objects associated to _keys_ are always taken in memory: this trade off guarantees very good lookup performances, as one of the main design goals of the Valkey VM is to have performances similar to Valkey with VM disabled when the part of the dataset frequently used fits in RAM.

 How does a swapped value looks like internally
 ---

 When an object is swapped out, this is what happens in the hash table entry:

- * The key continues to hold a Redis Object representing the key.
+ * The key continues to hold a Valkey Object representing the key.
  * The value is set to NULL

 So you may wonder where we store the information that a given value (associated to a given key) was swapped out.
 Just in the key object!

-This is how the Redis Object structure _robj_ looks like:
+This is how the Valkey Object structure _robj_ looks like:

-    /* The actual Redis Object */
+    /* The actual Valkey Object */
     typedef struct redisObject {
         void *ptr;
         unsigned char type;